 An other standard tool in the study of kinetic equations are entropy estimates.
 In our context, we are not able do establish such estimates.
-This may be due, in part, to the fact that $f$ in \eqref{Perturb} is not a probability density function (one has to use conditioning with respect to the process $E$ to obtain a probability density function, see \eqref{ffromlaw}).
 The lack of entropy estimates has several consequences.
 One of those is that we do not have any $L^2$-bound in space on $\rho^\eps$.
 We have some uniform bounds in $L^1$ however, and this is why we consider solutions to the limit SPDE \eqref{eq:rho} taking values in $L^1$ (see Definition~\ref{def:sollimeq}).
 For such weak solutions, proving uniqueness for the limit problem is problematic at first sight.
-We use a duality method, using a backward SPDE, to establish pathwise uniqueness: see Theorem~\ref{th:sollimeqEU}.
+We use a duality method, using a backward SPDE, to establish pathwise uniqueness: see Theorem~\ref{th:sollimeqEU}. \end{remark}

-The plan of the paper is the following one.
+The plan of the paper is the following.
 In Section~\ref{sec:MixE} we describe the type of forcing field $\bar{E}(t)$ which we consider.
 In Section~\ref{sec:unperturbed}, we prove some mixing properties and compute the invariant measures for the unperturbed equation~\eqref{Stov}.
 In Section~\ref{sec:Cyeps}, we solve the Cauchy Problem for the kinetic equation~\eqref{Perturb}.
 In Section~\ref{sec:DA}, we establish our main result of diffusion-approximation, Theorem~\ref{th:AD}.